Young-Tao/PeerAssessments/README.md

 ### Generate Tidy Dataset

 The entire data is ready.
-According to instructions, we should split the entire data with "subject" and "activity" then apply mean function to get the avarage of each.
+According to instructions, we should split the entire data with "subject" and "activity" then apply mean function to get the average of each.
 It is quite straight-forward to use ddply function in "plyr" package.
-In order to make it tidier, the output content is seperated with "tab" and without row names.
+In order to make it tidier, the output content is separated with "tab" and without row names.

 # Tidy Data Description

 The tidy dataset is a txt file with 181 rows(including head) and 68 columns(including "subject" and "activity").
-Each entry is the avarage value of variable(indicated by its column name) of a specific activity of a subject.
+Each entry is the average value of variable(indicated by its column name) of a specific activity of a subject.
+Since all entries are average values, I leave column names unchanged rather than the word "average" added.

 More information could be found in Codebook.md.